quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

   file="polygon-home-page.png"
 %}

-On the head bar, there are several options.
+On the head bar (the bar with blue color), there are several options.
 Polygon allows us to manage individual problems, as well as group them into one contest.
-For now, our focus is on creating a problem, so let's click the `New problem` option.
+In this post, our focus is on creating a problem, so let's click the `New problem` option.

 A new page appeared and ask us to enter the problem name.
 Let's go with `extreme-subtraction-clone`.

 After entering the name, we are directed to the page with a list of problems.
-These problems are _shared_ with us, meaning we own the problem, or the problem's owner grants us the access to it.
+In this list, there are problems owned by us.
+There are also problems that are shared with us, meaning the problem's owner grant us the access to it.
 That's why there are already some problems like `example-a-plus-b` in that page.
-In the row having our problem, under the column `Working Copy` we click `Start` to start working with it.

 {% include image.html caption="Polygon problems page"
   alt="polygon-problems-page"
   file="polygon-problems-page.png" %}

+In the row having our problem, under the column `Working Copy` we click `Start` to start working with it.

 ## Problem general info page